 Explore the people and places of the Quad Cities with engaging interactive exhibits like Fox Hollow, George’s Farm and Little ‘Ssippi.
-In Fox Hollow, you’ll be fascinated by all the ways you can manipulate the large Kinetic Sculpture.
 If you figure out the correct path, you can even make the little silver balls fall over the bells to the tune of Somewhere Over the Rainbow!
 The 28 foot water play table in Little ‘Ssippi offers fun of a completely different kind.
 Explore it all today!

 National Czech & Slovak Museum & Library – FREE